This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

-How to apply for a federal tax ID number:
+How to apply for a federal tax ID (FEIN) number:

-It’s also worth remembering that applying for a tax ID # is free.
-If you’ve been asked to pay to do so, you’re on the wrong site!
+It’s also worth remembering that applying for a tax ID number is free.
+If you’ve been asked to pay to apply, you’re on the wrong site!

 I already operate a business, do I need a new tax ID number?